-- If accepted into the program, you must pass several background and health-related screenings.
-Information gathered from these screenings must match the information you supplied on your application.
-You will be responsible for the costs of the screenings. - If you are unable to pass, do not complete all of the screenings, or falsify information on your application, your seat will be automatically forfeited, and your seat deposit will not be refunded.
-Further details about the screenings will be provided on acceptance. - Screenings include: - 1.
-Background Check - 2.
-Drug Screening - The applicant offer is contingent on the receipt of a clear background check and a clear drug screen.
-Failure to provide a clear background check and a clear drug screen may result in rescinding of the offer of admissions - Applicants who have been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
+- Accepted applicants must pass, with standards acceptable to medical facilities, a Background Check and Urine Drug Screen. - Students who do not complete, falsify, or do not pass screening will forfeit their seat, and seat deposit will not be refunded. - o Students are responsible for all costs related to screening. - Applicants who have been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
 Information regarding eligibility may be forwarded to appropriate credentialing boards.
 Clinical rotation sites may not permit participation in the clinical experience precluding satisfactory completion of the program.
 The candidate should consider this seriously prior to application and matriculation.
-Applicants are advised that results of criminal background checks and other required background screening will be released to third parties involved in their clinical education
+Applicants are advised that results of criminal background checks and other required background screening will be released to third parties involved in their clinical education.